Bradycardia ACLS Algorithm

 - Consult a Cardiologist or Specialist:

-- If the bradycardia is related to underlying cardiac conduction disorders (e.g., heart blocks), consult a cardiologist or electrophysiologist for further evaluation and potential permanent pacemaker placement.
+- If the bradycardia is related to underlying cardiac conduction disorders (e.g., complete heart blocks), consult a cardiologist or electrophysiologist for further evaluation and potential permanent pacemaker placement.

 Hs and Ts of Bradycardia ACLS Algorithm